xingyuHuxingyu/DynamicPO/README.md

 >
 > [![DASFAA 2026 Best Paper](https://img.shields.io/badge/DASFAA%202026-Best%20Paper-blue)](https://dasfaa2026.github.io/program/awards.html)

-DynamicPO is a lightweight, plug-and-play preference optimization framework for LLM-based recommender systems.
+**DynamicPO** is a lightweight, plug-and-play preference optimization framework for LLM-based recommender systems.

 **Problem.** Recent multi-negative preference optimization methods suggest that using more negative samples can provide richer preference signals and improve recommendation performance.
 However, our empirical study reveals a counterintuitive phenomenon: when the number of negatives continues to increase, recommendation performance can degrade even though the training loss keeps decreasing.
 We refer to this as **preference optimization collapse**.

 **Analysis.** We find that this collapse is caused by an imbalance between two types of negatives.
 After SFT, the model already has a coarse-grained ability to distinguish many negatives from positives.
-As a result, model-discriminative negatives dominate the aggregated optimization signal, while boundary-critical negatives, which are truly useful for refining user preference boundaries, are diluted and under-optimized.
+As a result, **model-discriminative negatives** dominate the aggregated optimization signal, while **boundary-critical negatives**, which are truly useful for refining user preference boundaries, are diluted and under-optimized.

 **Key idea.** This analysis suggests three central observations:

 - More negative samples do not always lead to better preference optimization.
-- Model-discriminative negatives can dominate the aggregated optimization signal, while boundary-critical negatives are under-emphasized.
+- **Model-discriminative negatives** can dominate the aggregated optimization signal, while **boundary-critical negatives** are under-emphasized.
-- Dynamically selecting boundary-critical negatives and adaptively adjusting their optimization strength can lead to more effective preference-boundary refinement.
+- Dynamically selecting **boundary-critical negatives** and adaptively adjusting their optimization strength can lead to more effective preference-boundary refinement.

-**DynamicPO.** To address this issue, DynamicPO dynamically selects boundary-critical negatives that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
-This enables more robust preference-boundary learning, effectively mitigates preference optimization collapse, and improves recommendation performance across multiple multi-negative preference optimization objectives with negligible computational overhead.
+**DynamicPO.** To address this issue, DynamicPO dynamically selects **boundary-critical negatives** that are most helpful for decision-boundary refinement and adaptively adjusts the optimization strength for each selected negative.
+This enables more robust preference-boundary learning, effectively mitigates **preference optimization collapse**, and improves recommendation performance across multiple multi-negative preference optimization objectives with **negligible computational overhead**.

 ## Installation